Haydenbeck-22/scavengit-game/README.md

 A game for learning collaborative git.
 This is a co-op game meant for 2-4 player teams.
 It has 3 levels of difficulty and covers all content for CPNT-201 git.

-## Team Members

-Hayden
-Filora
-Mysia
-Jean-Marc
-(Include name as a link to the person's github repo)

-- Maintainer: github.com/Haydenbeck-22
-- Collaborator: github.com/aeoyu
-- Contributor: github.com/Mysia14 , github.com/QDetective

-## Rules

-1. Commit messages should be less than one sentence detailing only what was changed
-2. Use pull requests to merge code to master
-3. Commit changes individually

 :)